Helm Best Practices and Recommendations

 app.kubernetes.io/instance: RELEASE-NAME

-Easy to understand why we didn’t choose app.kubernetes.io/version: "1.16.0" as a selector, since the version label will definitely change in the future.
+We can't choose app.kubernetes.io/version: "1.16.0" as a selector since the version label will definitely change in the future.

 Custom Resource Definitions (CRDs) are basically a way to add extra features to Kubernetes.
 These require some special attention on our part when using them with Helm.
 To understand why to think about this:

-Let’s say we define a cool new object in our Custom Resource Definition.
+Let’s say we define a cool new object in our CRD.
 Now, we can use this new type of object in Kubernetes by starting our manifests with something like:

 apiVersion: "stable.example.com/v1"